 The Obstacles to the Life Purpose Path

-We have to be real; what might be someone’s Ikigai is not necessarily easy, stress-free, or attractive.
+We have to be real; what might be someone’s Ikigai is not necessarily easy or stress-free.
 There are thousands of different occupations in the world, and most of them contribute to making our world better and our lives easier.

-Contrary to the popular belief, every occupation is equally important.
+Contrary to popular belief, every occupation is important.
 A janitor and a fireman are both crucial.
-Someone needs to do unattractive, stressful jobs to assist the world, while someone else may have a less demanding purpose in occupation but might fulfill a greater purpose in their personal life.
+Someone needs to do difficult, stressful jobs to assist the world, while someone else may have a less demanding purpose in their occupation but might fulfill a greater purpose in their personal life.

 Sometimes the wrong lifestyle and work can drain so much energy from us that we don’t find the motivation to pursue our dreams, but we should always pursue what is right; we owe this to ourselves and the world.

-It might not be easy to follow your Ikigai, but it will be worth it.
+It might not be easy to follow your purpose, but it will be worth it.

 “Let’s stop expecting life to be easy and start being comfortable with adversity, discipline, and uniqueness.”